kristianmandrup/ember-config/README.md

 By default the following are selected:

-- Scripts (coffee, livescript, ...)
+- Script (javascript, coffeescript, livescript)
-- CSS (less, sass, compass, ...)
+- CSS (css, less, sass, compass)
 - Templating (handlebars, emblem)
+- Layout (bootstrap, foundation, ...)

+Additionally, the following configurators can be chosen:
+- Test (qunit)
+- Adapters (firebase)
+- Fonts (awesome)
+- Components
+- Mobile (cordova)
+- Auth (simple)
+- Libs (TODO)

-The App config generator will invoke a sub-generator for each configuration chosen in the main menu :)
+The App config generator will invoke a sub-generator for each.

-Note: Currently only the pre-selected options have a fully functional sub-generator.
-Please help fill in the gaps!
+Some of these sub-generators in turn invokes more sub-generators depending on your configuration and selections ;)

 ### Scripting language

-If you choose a scripting language other than javascript, a precompiler for that language will be installed which precompiles to javascript.

-Note: The existing main `app` and `router` files will be replaced.
+Installs a javascript precompiler of your choice.

 - javascript (none - default)
 - coffeescript